kopytjuk/kopytjuk.github.io/content/posts/solar-panel-analysis/index.md

 The information flows into a final tabular dataset (table in grey) which can be further employed to answer our introductory questions about installation rates of solar panels.

-The subsequent sections will offer technical insights into each step.
-If you are interested in the technical modalities like masking raster data or selecting the right ML model, feel free to stay.
-Otherwise, feel free to skip ahead to the [Case Study: X](#case-study-x) section, where we use the final table to analyze the installation rate of a small village.

 ### Extracting building outlines